Searching for Beyond the Standard Model physics using the improved description of $^{100}$Mo $2\nu\beta\beta$ decay spectral shape with CUPID-Mo: Background model

 \section{Background model}

 In our previous work, we conducted a thorough background model analysis utilizing a Markov Chain Monte Carlo (MCMC) Bayesian fit sampling the joint posterior probability density function (p.d.f.) of the model parameters utilizing the JAGS software~\cite{plummer2003jags, CUPID-Mo:2023vle}.
+Experimental data for each bin $b$ and energy $E_b$ are modeled as a linear combination $f(E_b ; \vec{N})$ of the background sources weighted by a set of scaling factors called normalization parameters $\vec{N}$.
+We consider as likelihood function the product of Poisson distributions

+where $n_{i,b}$ is the experimental number of counts for each bin in the \textit{i}-th spectrum.
+The joint posterior p.d.f. has the form

+where $\pi(\vec{N})$ represents a set of the prior distributions~\cite{CUPID-Mo:2023vle}.
+With a Bayesian fit, we can model the uncertainties of various background sources and include them directly in the fit by choosing a specific prior p.d.f. for each contribution.

 In the list of background components utilized in the fit, we included \THO and \URA contaminations in all detector and cryostat components.
 We account for the breaks in the secular equilibrium of \THO and \URA sources by producing separate simulations of their sub-chains.
 Specifically, in the \THO chain, break points occur at $^{228}$Ra and $^{228}$Th, while in the \URA chain, break points are $^{234}$U, $^{230}$Th, $^{226}$Ra, and $^{210}$Pb.
-Additionally, we consider other contributions, such as \K contamination in the springs and the outermost cryogenic thermal shield, $^{60}$Co from cosmogenic activation in all copper components, and ${40}$K, $^{87}$Rb and \SR in crystals.
+Additionally, we consider other contributions, such as \K contamination in the springs and the outermost cryogenic thermal shield, $^{60}$Co from cosmogenic activation in all copper components, and $^{40}$K, $^{87}$Rb and \SR in crystals.
 Decays are generated within the bulk of components and on the surface for nearby elements, following an exponential density profile $e^{-x/\lambda}$, where $\lambda$ is a variable depth parameter (for most of the surface contaminants $\lambda$~=~10~nm, see Ref.~\cite{CUPID-Mo:2023vle} for details).
 Initially, the \nbb decay of \mo was simulated in the background model under the Single-State Dominance (SSD) hypothesis, utilizing exact Dirac electron wave functions~\cite{Kotila:2012zza}.
 Subsequently, we incorporated an improved description~\cite{Simkovic:2018rdz, Nitescu:2021pdq} of the \nbb decay into the fit, with marginalization over the theoretical uncertainty of the spectral shape~\cite{CUPID-Mo:2023lru}.
 The fit also includes the \nbb decay of \mo to $^{100}$Ru 0$_1^+$ excited state, pile-up produced by \nbb decay events occurring in the same crystal, and random coincidences between two crystals.

 Finally, a total of 67 sources are included in the fit.
 We modeled all the priors as non-negative uniform p.d.fs.
 The only informative priors are set for the \nbb decay from $^{100}$Mo to $^{100}$Ru 0$_1^+$ excited state (with a half-life of $T_{1/2}=(6.7 \pm 0.5) \times 10^{20}$~y~\cite{Barabash:2b2n}), the stainless steel springs contamination (from screening measurements), the accidental coincidences, determined from the rate of single events, and the \nbb decay pile-up, estimated with the calibration \textit{runs} (see Ref.~\cite{CUPID-Mo:2023vle} for details).
 Variable binning is employed for the three spectra to ensure sufficient counts in each bin, thereby minimizing the impact of statistical fluctuations.
 A minimum bin size of 15~keV is chosen for \mspeconeb and \mspectwo, while a 20~keV minimum bin size is used for \mspeconea.
 The minimum number of counts in each bin is 50 for \mspeconeb and 30 for \mspectwo and \mspeconea.
 Additionally, each peak is selected to be fully contained within one bin to mitigate the systematic effects of the detector response on the results.